iTeaWorld

-I conducted six user interviews, including both frequent tea drinkers and first-time buyers.
-Through these conversations, I uncovered shared frustrations and preferences—specifically a need for clarity, trust, and easier product discovery.
+To understand user needs and pain points, I conducted six interviews with both frequent tea drinkers and first-time buyers.
+Key themes emerged around the need for clarity, trust, and easier product discovery.

 I organized the interview insights into themed clusters through affinity mapping.
 By translating raw feedback into “I statements,” I was able to capture the voice of the user in a more actionable way.
 These distilled user needs became the foundation for prioritizing features and design decisions moving forward.